graphql/graphql-spec/rfcs/InputUnion.md

 * [A. GraphQL should contain a polymorphic Input type][criteria-a]
   * ✅
 * [B. Input polymorphism matches output polymorphism][criteria-b]
-  * ✅ Data structures can mirror eachother.
+  * ✅ Data structures can mirror each other.
   * ⚠️ `__typename` can not match since Input & Output types are distinct (ex: `Cat` vs `CatInput`).
 * [C. Doesn't inhibit schema evolution][criteria-c]
   * ✅ Discriminator is explicit.